By Steve Habel, Senior Contributing Writer

 Parking is available for $10 in either the Health Center Garage (1601 Trinity Street) or Trinity Garage (1815 Trinity Street).

-Should the Horns advance they will move on to play in the NIT Semifinals at Madison Square Garden on April 2.
+Should the Longhorns advance they will move on to play in the NIT Semifinals April 2 at Madison Square Garden.